owntone/owntone-server/docs/building.md

-# Build instructions for OwnTone
+# Build Instructions

 This document contains instructions for building OwnTone from the git tree.
 If you just want to build from a release tarball, you don't need the build tools (git, autotools, autoconf, automake, gawk, gperf, gettext, bison and flex), and you can skip the autoreconf step.

-## Quick version for Debian/Ubuntu users
+## Quick Version for Debian/Ubuntu

 If you are the lucky kind, this should get you all the required tools and
 libraries: